lablup/backend.ai/docs/user-api/vfolders.rst

 ===============

-Virtual folders provide access to shared, persistent, and reused files across different kernel sessions.
+Virtual folders provide access to shared, persistent, and reused files across different sessions.

-You can mount virtual folders when creating new kernel sessions, and use them like a plain directory on the local filesystem.
+You can mount virtual folders when creating new sessions, and use them like a plain directory on the local filesystem.
 Of course, reads/writes to virtual folder contents may have degraded performance compared to the main scratch directory (usually ``/home/work`` in